 An attempt, and a reasonable one at that, by Granada to educate the tea-

-Produced by the legendary Muriel Young it was hosted by Radio 208’s favourite Canadian Dave ‘Kid’ Jensen, later to host Top of the Pops, Tyne Tees’ Razzamatazz and The Roxy in the mid eighties, while Zigzag were the resident dance troupe.
+Produced by the legendary Muriel Young it was hosted by David ‘Kid’ Jensen, then host of Radio Luxembourg's Dimensions programme and later to host Top of the Pops, Tyne Tees’ Razzamatazz and The Roxy in the mid eighties.
+Zigzag were the resident dance troupe.
 Jensen would introduce acts from the Hardrock Discotheque set, while others would perform live elsewhere on the set.
+Young had considered bringing in Emperor Rosko to host the second series.

 The first series presented the remains of teen-